 Sculptured into the Healesville landscape, the TarraWarra Museum of Art showcases Australian works from the mid-20th century onwards.
 Australia's first significant privately funded public museum, it was established by philanthropists Eva and Marc Besen, with works chosen from their private collection.
 Today, it is one of the cultural jewels of the Yarra Valley, displaying pieces by some of Australia's most acclaimed artists, including Brett Whiteley, Fred Williams, Jeffrey Smart and Arthur Boyd.
 After your visit drop into TarraWarra Estate's restaurant and cellar door.

 Unwind in a day spa

 After a day of wine tasting, treat yourself to a luxurious pampering session at Piaf Day Spa.
-Set on a four hectare (10 acre) rainforest sanctuary, it has treatment rooms framed by spectacular views.
-Try the 90 minute Luminous Glow, which includes a rehydration facial, relaxing back massage and peppermint foot treatment.
+Set on a four-hectare (10-acre) rainforest sanctuary, it has treatment rooms framed by spectacular views.
+Pick one of the many packages that include treatments like body exfoliation, heated stone massages and customised facials.
 There are also couples packages and treatments that can be tailored to your needs.